sunflowerno0b/ATW/docs/Markdown Syntax.md

 Remember that space after the hashtag, spacing is key in markdown as I've learned.

 ## Paragraphs
-To write a pargraph(s), you simply have to write text underneath your title, theres no special spacing or characters needed.
+To write a paragraph(s), you simply have to write text underneath your title, there's no special spacing or characters needed.
 Depending on your markdown preview or where you're posting one thing to note is line breaks.
 Some places might as for a line skip to signal a line break.
 To break that down: if you are on line 2, and enter your text then press enter and continue the paragraph on line 3- your rendered version will not show the text spaced out, it would be one continuously line.
 To break that line, you have to skip a line and start, so that is 2, skip line 3, and continue your text on line 4.
 Your rendered version should show that desired line break.

 ## Lists
 If you want lists you can add those by using one of two symbols: + or -